estvoyage/fizzbuzz/README.md

 According to this site, Michael Feathers and EmilyBache performed it at agile2008 when competing in "Programming with the stars" in [python](https://www.python.org), in 4 minutes.
 It was using the 04-27-2016 in Lyon, France, at [Norsys](http://www.norsys.fr) to illustrate [east-oriented programming](http://jamesladdcode.com/?p=12).

+## Requierements

+PHP version used to develop *fizzbuzz* was PHP 5.6.18, but minimal version is PHP 5.5.
+And *fizzbuzz* use [composer](https://getcomposer.org) as dependencies manager.

 ## How to use it?

 Install *FizzBuzz* dependencies using [Composer](https://getcomposer.org):